google-site-verification: google4aa8a52bf1bbbc9c.html

 Alligator Releases

-Alligator Records will release Ronnie Baker Brooks’ Blues In My DNA on October 11th.
+Alligator Records released Ronnie Baker Brooks’ Blues In My DNA on October 11th.
 It is Brooks’ first release for the label.

 November 29th will see a clear vinyl deluxe gatefold jacket release of Showdown!, the Grammy winning outing by Robert Cray, Johnny Copeland, and Albert Collins.